 To run data refinement on each of the raw data files immediately after creating a project, click the Data Refinement button in the Project Wizard to move onto the "Data Refinement" step.
-See Chapter 7, Section 2, "Data Refinement Parameters" for more details on data refinement parameters.
+See Section 2, "Data Refinement Parameters" for more details on data refinement parameters.

 Click the Finish button to exit the Project Wizard without specifying parameters for further analysis.
 Upon clicking the Finish button, PEAKS will create the project and run the data refinement on the fractions.
-See Chapter 7, Data Refinement to learn more about data refinement.
+See Chapter 8, Data Refinement to learn more about data refinement.
 Alternatively, click the Identification button to proceed and to set up parameters for a database search.

-4. DB Search - Setting Parameters
+4. Identification Search - Setting Parameters

-To perform de novo sequencing and to run a database search on the project immediately after setting data refinement parameters, click the Identification button on the Project Wizard.
-See Chapter 9, Section 2, "Setting PEAKS Search Parameters" for more details on database search parameters.
+To perform library search or de novo sequencing and to run a database search on the project immediately after setting data refinement parameters, click the Identification button on the Project Wizard.
+Choose the identification method on the left panel and specify the PEAKS Search or Library Search parameters.
+See Section 2, "Setting PEAKS Search Parameters" for more details on database search parameters and Section 2, "Setting PEAKSLIB Search Parameters"

 Click the Finish button to exit the Project Wizard without specifying parameters for further analysis.
-Upon clicking the Finish button, PEAKS will create the project, load the data, run a data refinement on the fractions, and then conduct de novo sequencing and database searching on the data at the project level.
-See Chapter 8, Chapter 8, Peptide De Novo Sequencing and see Chapter 9, Chapter 9, Peptide, PTM, and Mutation Identification (PEAKS DB, PEAKS PTM, and SPIDER) for more details on de novo sequencing and database searching.
+Upon clicking the Finish button, PEAKS will create the project, load the data, run a data refinement on the fractions, and then conduct library search or de novo sequencing and database searching on the data at the project level.
+See Chapter 15, Library Search for more details on library search, Chapter 9, Peptide De Novo Sequencing for de novo sequencing and Chapter 10, Peptide, PTM, and Mutation Identification (PEAKS DB, PEAKS PTM, and SPIDER) for database searching.
 Alternatively, click the Quantification button to set up parameters for quantification.